codefoster/scully-ui/README.md

-#regatta-web
+#Overview
-This is the client-side Angular 2 site that will show a visualization of Regatta rowing sessions.
+This is the client-side Angular site that will show a visualization of Scully rowing sessions.

 #Getting Started
 ```